stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 In order to homogenise the collection and interchange of provenance records, the W3C consortium proposed a standard for representing provenance in the Web (PROV [[Moreau 2013]]), along with the PROV ontology (PROV-O) [[Lebo 2013a]], an OWL [[W3C 2012]] representation of PROV.
 PROV-O has been widely extended for workflows (e.g., D-PROV [[Missier 2013]], ProvONE [[Cuevas-Vicenttín 2016]], OPMW [[Garijo 2011]] (Open Provenance Model for Workflows), P-PLAN [[Garijo 2012]]), where provenance information is collected in two main forms: prospective and retrospective [[Freire 2008]].

+Prospecive Provenance
-*Prospective provenance* -- the execution plan -- is essentially the workflow itself: it includes a machine-readable specification with the processing steps to be performed and the data and software dependencies to carry out each computation.
+: The execution plan -- is essentially the workflow itself: it includes a machine-readable specification with the processing steps to be performed and the data and software dependencies to carry out each computation

+Retrospective provenance
-*Retrospective provenance* refers to what actually happened during an execution -- i.e. what were the values of the input parameters, which outputs were produced, which tools were executed, how much time did the execution take, whether the execution was successful or not, etc.
+: Refers to what actually happened during an execution -- i.e. what were the values of the input parameters, which outputs were produced, which tools were executed, how much time did the execution take, whether the execution was successful or not, etc.
-Retrospective provenance may be represented at different levels of abstraction, depending on the information that is available and/or required: a workflow execution may be interpreted (i) as a single end-to-end activity, (ii) as a set of individual execution of workflow steps, or (iii) by going a step further and indicating how each step is divided into sub-processes when a workflow is deployed in a cluster.
+Retrospective provenance may be represented at different levels of abstraction, depending on the information that is available and/or required: a workflow execution may be interpreted:
+  1. as a single end-to-end activity
+  2. as a set of individual execution of workflow steps, or
+  3. by going a step further and indicating how each step is divided into sub-processes when a workflow is deployed in a cluster.

-Various workflow management systems, such as WINGS [[Gil 2011]] (Workflow INstance Generation and Specialization) and VisTrails [[Scheidegger 2008], [Costa 2013]], have adopted PROV and its PROV-O representation to lift the burden of provenance collection from tool users and developers [[Atkinson 2017], [Pérez 2018]].
+Various workflow management systems, such as WINGS [[Gil 2011]] (_Workflow INstance Generation and Specialization_) and VisTrails [[Scheidegger 2008], [Costa 2013]], have adopted PROV and its PROV-O representation to lift the burden of provenance collection from tool users and developers [[Atkinson 2017], [Pérez 2018]].

 D-PROV, PROV-ONE, OPMW, P-PLAN propose representations of workflow plans and their respective executions, taking into account the features of the workflow systems implementing them (e.g., hierarchical representations, sub-processes, etc.).
 Other data models, such as *wfprov* and *wfdesc* [[Belhajjame 2015]], go a step further by considering not only the link between plans and executions, but also how to package the various artefacts as a Research Object (RO) [[Bechhofer 2013]] to improve metadata interoperability and document the context of a digital experiment.

 However, while these models address some workflow provenance representation issues, they have two main limitations: first, the extensions of PROV are not directly interoperable because of differences in their granularities or different assumptions in their workflow representations; second, their support from Workflow Management Systems (WMS) is typically one system per model.
-An early approach to unify and integrate workflow provenance traces across WMSs was the Workflow Ecosystems through STandards (WEST) [[Garijo 2014b]], which used WINGS to build workflow templates and different converters.
+An early approach to unify and integrate workflow provenance traces across WMSs was the _Workflow Ecosystems through STandards_ (WEST) [[Garijo 2014b]], which used WINGS to build workflow templates and different converters.
 In all of these workflow provenance models, the emphasis is on the workflow execution structure as a directed graph, with only partial references for the data items.
 The REPRODUCE-ME ontology [[Samuel 2022]] extended PROV and P-PLAN to explain the overall scientific process with the experimental context including real life objects (e.g. instruments, specimens) and human activities (e.g. lab protocols, screening), demonstrating provenance of individual Jupyter Notebook cells [[Samuel 2018]] and highlighting the need for provenance also where there is no workflow management system.

 More recently, interoperability has been partially addressed by Common Workflow Language Prov (CWLProv) [[Khan 2019]], which represents workflow enactments as research objects serialised according to the Big Data Bag approach [[Chard 2016]].